 10. Be Patient & Consistent

-Q: How long does it take to reverse leptin resistance?
+Q: How long does it take to reverse it?

-A: It varies, but many people notice improvements in hunger and energy within a few weeks of consistent healthy habits.
+A: It varies, but many people see better hunger and energy in a few weeks of healthy habits.

 Q: Can supplements help?

-A: Omega-3s, fiber, and vitamin D may support healthy leptin function, but food first is always best.
+A: Omega-3s, fiber, and vitamin D may support healthy function, but food first is always best.

 Q: Is leptin resistance the same as insulin resistance?